-The public health sector is growing, and there is a role in public health for every part of the medical field – especially nurses.
+The top Public Health Nursing degrees are programs that train nurses to work specifically in the public health sector.
+The public health sector is growing, and there is a role in public health for every part of the medical field, especially nurses.
 A public health nursing degree is most valuable at the master’s level or above.
 Through a master’s degree program, the student will learn about medical issues that impact communities – such as communicable disease prevention – and solutions to resolve these issues.
 A Master of Public Health (MPH) degree will cover topics such as health services management, health policies, and epidemiology, while an MSN or DNP prepares nurses for advanced practice and nursing administrator roles.

 How We Ranked the Best Nursing and Public Health Degree Programs

 Working nurses have to be practical about their educational and career choices, and Nursing School Hub understands that.
 That’s why NSH rankings focus only on accredited, reputable institutions that are known to provide a solid return on students’ investment.
 The best public health and nursing dual degree ranking is based on three factors: Cost, Salary Potential, and Student Reviews, with data from IPEDS, College Scorecard, and Niche.

 The University of California San Francisco School of Nursing offers an MS in Advanced Public Health Nursing (APHN).
 This specialty focuses on providing a strong foundation that gives students the skills they need to evaluate existing public health programs and create new ones.
 Students learn how to promote health and wellness, write grants, provide leadership in public health, advocate for changes in health policy, and fight for changes that make healthcare accessible to everyone, regardless of race or income level.